floragunncom/search-guard-docs/_docs/quickstart.md

 ## Install Search Guard on Kibana

 The Search Guard Kibana plugin adds authentication, multi tenancy and the Search Guard configuration GUI to Kibana.

-* Download the [Search Guard Kibana plugin zip file](https://search.maven.org/#search%7Cga%7C1%7Ca%3A%22search-guard-kibana-plugin%22) matching your exact Kibana version from Maven
+* Copy the URL to the [Search Guard Kibana plugin zip](https://search.maven.org/#search%7Cga%7C1%7Ca%3A%22search-guard-kibana-plugin%22) matching your exact Kibana version from Maven
 * Stop Kibana
-* cd into your Kibana installaton directory.
+* cd into your Kibana installaton directory
-* Execute: `bin/kibana-plugin install file:///path/to/search-guard-kibana-plugin-<version>.zip`.
+* Execute: `bin/kibana-plugin install https://url/to/search-guard-kibana-plugin-<version>.zip`

+**Replace the URL** in the example above with the URL you have copied.

 ## Add the Search Guard Kibana configuration